-Mayor Rahm Emanuel Announces Open Applications for ThinkChicago: Chicago Ideas Week
+Mayor Rahm Emanuel Announces Open Applications For ThinkChicago: Lollapalooza 2015

-Mayor Rahm Emanuel today announced ThinkChicago: Chicago Ideas Week is now accepting applications for participation in the fifth annual installment of the successful ThinkChicago: Chicago Ideas Week program.
-Mayor Emanuel, Chicago Ideas Week, World Business Chicago, University of Illinois, and 1871 are once again teaming up to welcome 150 elite engineering and computer science students from Midwestern universities to Chicago with the opportunity to learn about Chicago’s fast-growing tech scene, meet Chicago innovators, technologists, and business leaders, attend Chicago Ideas Week, and more.
+Mayor Rahm Emanuel today announced ThinkChicago: Lollapalooza is now accepting applications for participation in the third annual installment of the successful ThinkChicago: Lollapalooza program.
+Mayor Emanuel, World Business Chicago, University of Illinois, Chicago Ideas Week, and 1871 are once again teaming up to welcome 125 elite technology and computer science students from the nation’s top universities to Chicago with the opportunity to learn about Chicago’s fast-growing tech scene, meet Chicago innovators, technologists, and business leaders, visit local sites in Chicago, attend Lollapalooza, and more.

-Past attendees of the Chicago Ideas Week and Lollapalooza programs have heard from leaders across the tech, business, and civic worlds – including Mayor Rahm Emanuel, Harper Reed (Obama for America 2012 CTO), Brian Fitzpatrick (Google Engineering Manager), Matt Maloney (GrubHub CEO), Zach Kaplan (Inventables.com CEO), Adrian Holovaty (Django Web Framework Creator), and have met with many of Chicago’s leading tech companies, including Belly, Braintree, Brighttag, Built In Chicago, Catamaran, Centro, Civis Analytics, Cleversafe, Gogo, Google, Groupon, GrubHub, IBM, HireBrite, kCura, Morningstar, Microsoft, Motorola, Narrative Science, Nielsen, Orbitz, Power2Switch, Spot Hero, Sprout Social, Threadless, and Vibes.
+Past attendees of the Lollapalooza and Chicago Ideas Week programs have heard from leaders across the tech, business, and civic worlds – including Mayor Rahm Emanuel, Harper Reed (Obama for America 2012 CTO), Brian Fitzpatrick (Google Engineering Manager), Matt Maloney (GrubHub CEO), Zach Kaplan (Inventables.com CEO), Adrian Holovaty (Django Web Framework Creator), and met with many of Chicago’s leading tech companies, including Belly, Braintree, Brighttag, Built In Chicago, Catamaran, Centro, Civis Analytics, Cleversafe, Gogo, Google, Groupon, GrubHub, IBM, Nokia: HERE, HireBrite, kCura, Morningstar, Microsoft, Motorola, Narrative Science, Nielsen, Orbitz, Power2Switch, Sears, Spot Hero, Sprout Social, Threadless, and Vibes.

 # # #